Variable manipulation

 condition: my_number

-In the above example, the input my_number must exist for the step to execute.
+In the above example, the input `my_number` must exist for the step to execute.
 If it does, it is converted from a string to a float, then the square root is calculated and written back into the variable.
 You can also write the output back to the same variable if needed.

-Advanced examples
+## Advanced examples <a href="#advanced-examples" id="advanced-examples"></a>

-Combining string-eval with other steps such as regular expressions allows highly complex logic to be compiled quickly.
+Combining `string-eval` with other steps such as regular expressions allows highly complex logic to be compiled quickly.
 Below are some examples:

-Filtering using multiple nested variants
+### Filtering using multiple nested variants <a href="#filtering-using-multiple-nested-variants" id="filtering-using-multiple-nested-variants"></a>

 A common situation in ecommerce is to filter on multiple variant fields.
-This can be done using the ARRAY_MATCH(expression) filter syntax where expression is a filter expression targeting multiple variant fields to ensure they all match the expression.
+This can be done using the `ARRAY_MATCH(expression)` filter syntax where `expression` is a filter expression targeting multiple variant fields to ensure they all match the expression.

 Consider a JSON record: